Skip to contents

 if (FALSE) { # \dontrun{

-# Add new derived columns with versioning
+# Add new derived columns (atomic on its own; creates a new snapshot)

 get_ducklake_table("adsl") |>